ndrewtl/airspace-jekyll/_posts/2017-03-15-mixed-models.md

 <a name="processing"></a>
 #### Further processing

-If you'd like to be able **to do more with your model results**, for instance process them further, collate model results from multiple models or plot them have a look at the `broom` package: this [tutorial](http://varianceexplained.org/r/broom-intro/){:target="_blank"} is a great start.
+If you'd like to be able **to do more with your model results**, for instance process them further, collate model results from multiple models or plot them have a look at the `broom` package.
+This [tutorial](http://varianceexplained.org/r/broom-intro/){:target="_blank"} is a great start.

 <a name="extra"></a>
 #### EXTRA: P-values and model selection

 Please be **very, very careful** when it comes to model selection.
-Focus on your **question**, don't just plug in and drop variables from a model haphazardly till you make something "significant".
-Always choose variables based on biology/ecology, I might use model selection to check a couple of non-focal parameters, but I keep the "core" of the model untouched in most cases. **Define your goals and questions and focus on that.** Also, don't just put all possible variables in (i.e. don't **overfit**) - remember that as a rule of thumb **you need 10 times more data than parameters** you are trying to estimate.
+Focus on your **question**, don't just plug in and drop variables from a model haphazardly until you make something "significant".
+Always choose variables based on biology/ecology: I might use model selection to check a couple of non-focal parameters, but I keep the "core" of the model untouched in most cases. **Define your goals and questions and focus on that.** Also, don't just put all possible variables in (i.e. don't **overfit**).
+Remember that as a rule of thumb, **you need 10 times more data than parameters** you are trying to estimate.

 For more info on overfitting check out this [tutorial](https://ourcodingclub.github.io/2017/02/28/modelling.html){:target="_blank"}.